 After the solution is accepted, the customer service agent should make sure to seek feedback and provide information on the new products after the customer has agreed to listen.
-Offering advice that will benefit the customer is also welcome good option.
-It is important to follow up the solution process until completion and seek another feedback after the problem has been resolved.
+Offering advice that will benefit the customer is also a welcome good option.
+It is important to follow up the solution process until completion and seek feedback after the problem has been resolved.

 It is equally important to share the feedback with the team and perhaps other departments.
 It could be the best possible training for other agents and provide valuable insights to the marketing and operations teams.

 Owing to their busy lifestyles, customers are increasingly seen pushing their concerns towards the evening or to weekends.
 It is therefore important for customer service to have a 24×7 presence.
 It is also a way to say that the company is always with and for the customer.

 In today’s world, an average customer uses the phone, email, online chat, Twitter, Google, Facebook, and several other channels of communication, all in a single day.
 Customers are also relying on one or all of these channels for their first point of contact and for escalation of their complaints.
 Businesses must cover all bases to manage customer complaints in a consistent manner.
 Also, the history of the interaction must be recorded and accessible to prevent repetitive conversations, which will probably cause increased frustration.